UIUC-iSchool-DataViz/is445_bcubcg_fall2022/syllabus.md

 ### Email/Slack Policies and Turn-around times

-We aim to respond to Slack messages in the main channel within 24 hours and email within 3 days.
+We aim to respond to Slack messages in the main channel within 24 business hours and email within 3 business days.
 Please note that personal Slack messages are treated as emails and turn around times will be within 3 days (though we will make every effort to respond sooner than that).
 Please do not use Slack for any questions about grades, or other personal queries -- email is the appropriate venue for these questions.
 Do not post working code or solutions of any kind on Slack publically.

 ## Emergency Response: Run, Hide, Fight